jgulbin/ToyRobot/README.md

 ### Installing and Running the Application
 Follow these steps:
 1. Clone the repository by using the git clone command along with the url.
-You need to download Git to run this command [Git](https://git-scm.com/downloads).
+You need to install [Git](https://git-scm.com/downloads) to run this command .
 ```csharp
 git clone https://github.com/jgulbin/ToyRobot.git
 ```